-When studying a passage within the Bible, it is helpful to look at the structure of the chapter within which the passage is found and also to examine how the chapter fits into the overall presentation of the book.
+When studying a passage within the Bible, it is helpful to look at the structure of the chapter where the passage is found and examine how the chapter fits into the overall presentation of the book.
 This helps one understand the development and interrelationship of various topics within the book as a whole.In Daniel, different aspects of the book could be used as the basis for analyzing its structure.
 (1) The type of narrative: whether the subject matter is primarily historical narrative or prophetic vision.
 (2) The voice of the author: whether the author speaks in the first person or third person.
 (3) The written language: whether the material is written in Hebrew or Aramaic.
 (4) The sequence of events: whether to follow the presentation order or chronological order of the events recorded.